winkjs/wink-pos-tagger/README.md

     npm install wink-pos-tagger --save

 ### Getting Started
-Look at the following sentence while observing the use of word 'point'.
+Look at the following two sentences while observing the use of word 'point'.

-> The pencil has a sharp point.
-It is not polite to point at people.
+1. The pencil has a sharp point.
+2. It is not polite to point at people.

 Here 'point' is homonym.
 It is used as a **noun**  in the first sentence and as a **verb** in the second.